yarenty/jcuda_samples/README.md

 # jcuda_samples
 JCuda samples

-This project depends on mavenized version of JCUDA.
+This project depends on mavenized version of JCUDA.<br/>

 You can find it at: https://github.com/MysterionRise/mavenized-jcuda.git